What does Digital Marketing look like?

 Your business needs to be producing fresh, relevant content on a regular basis.
 Preferably educational in nature with CTAs (calls-to-action) at the end.
 Good content helps your site rank for keywords, but also gives it’s readers a doorway into your business and educates them 50-60% of the way through the sales process.

-There are different paid advertising tactics for e-commerce companies trying to sell products online, vs. a local home service-based business, or a regional business product/services solution provider.
-For e-commerce companies there is Amazon, but also Google Shopping and traditional Adwords.
+There are different paid advertising tactics and ecommerce seo strategies companies trying to sell products online, vs. a local home service-based business, or a regional business product/services solution provider.
+For ecommerce companies there is Amazon, but also Google Shopping and traditional Adwords.
 Here is a great article explaining what e-commerce is and how it has changed over the years.

 For a local home service based business, there are main platform providers like Angie’s List and Yelp, but there is also still the traditional Adwords.
 Since the sales cycle for B2B companies is likely longer and more educational in nature, you might try using Adwords and Linkedin.
 However, the advertising that would likely get you more success would be Educational Offers, content that helps provide valuable education for your target Personas.